isotopp/isotopp.github.io/content/posts/2023-05-17-50-years-in-filesystems-towards-2004-lfs.md

 The cleaner was single-threaded.
 No matter how many LFS filesystems were mounted, there was only a single cleaner process.
 Now there is one per mounted filesystem.
-They also provide a structural verifier for the filesystem, something similar to a `fsck`, but a thing that can run in the background, while the filesystem is mounted..
+They also provide a structural verifier for the filesystem, something similar to a `fsck`, but a thing that can run in the background, while the filesystem is mounted.

 Also, the original LFS code was using more memory than necessary, and BSD LFS was made a lot more memory efficient.